 Taylor Williams (1-3), the second of six Milwaukee relievers after Gio Gonzalez pitched four innings, got three outs for the win.
 The Brewers used nine pitchers in their series-opening victory.

-Cardinals first baseman Matt Carpenter and manager Mike Shildt were ejected in the seventh inning.
-Carpenter became upset with home plate umpire Will Little after he was called out on strikes, and then was thrown out as he walked toward the dugout.
+Cardinals first baseman Matt Carpenter and Shildt were ejected in the seventh inning.
+Carpenter argued with home plate umpire Will Little after he was called out on strikes, and then was thrown out as he walked toward the dugout.

 Cardinals: 2B Kolten Wong returned to the starting lineup for the first time since he left Friday’s victory over San Francisco with cramps in both hamstrings.
 He struck out swinging as a pinch hitter in the ninth inning of Monday’s loss.
 “Obviously at this point of the season no one’s 100 percent,” he said.
 “For me as long as I know I can run and I can play I’m going to be out there.”

 Brewers right-hander Jhoulys Chacin (14-8, 3.61 ERA) and Cardinals right-hander John Gant (7-6, 3.53 ERA) pitch Wednesday night in the series finale.
 Chacin is 0-3 with a 4.34 ERA in four September starts.
 Gant lasted just 2 2/3 innings in his last outing, yielding one run and four hits Friday against the Giants.